 The weather has been amazing lately and I am so happy about it!
 It is time for some distraction with one of my frivolous fashion posts!

-Who doesn't have a breton t-shirt?
+Who doesn't have a Breton t-shirt?
 I believe everybody has at least one version and if you don't, well...then you should.
-It is by far one of the most versatile, practical and at the same time chic top you will ever own.
+It is by far one of the most versatile, practical and at the same time chic tops you will ever own.

 No surprise it is one of the classic French wardrobe staples.

-It is the casual alternative to a crispy oxford stripy shirt and you know how great it is to put together an acceptable last minute outfit.
+It is the casual alternative to a crispy oxford striped shirt and you know how great it is to put together an acceptable last-minute outfit.
 I hate ironing, so you won't see me wearing a shirt often.
-I also don't work in a super smart office environment, so I tent to use tops much more.
+I also don't work in a super smart office environment, so I tend to use tops much more.

 But you can opt for a more summery style using a short sleeve t-shirt and it will work for all the outfits combination that you'll see below.
 Another trick to make them more on the spring side is to simply change the shoes with a pair of flats or sandals!

 Disclaimer: you won't see a lot of colours...I am more into an aesthetic monochromatic phase at the moment, and I love matchy-matchy looks.

 It might look too plain for some people, but this is what works for me.
 It is a good starting point to find a style that suits you, as you can always modify it to your taste, playing with colours and adding patterns.